 ARS are valued based upon our expectations of issuer redemptions and using internal discounted cash flow models that utilize unobservable inputs.
 ARS are reported as Level 3 assets.
-ARS for which recent market trades were observed that provided transparency into their valuation were classified as Level 2 at June 30, 2017.

 Investments in Funds That Are Measured at Net Asset Value Per Share